-Our pick of the best sat navs to buy today
+The best sat navs available to buy today:

-The biggest tech trend of 2017 is reducing bezels, LG has done it, so has Samsung, and now Garmin has joined the hype.
+The biggest tech trend of 2017 was reducing bezels, LG did it, so did Samsung, and Garmin also joined the hype.
 This is easily the best looking sat nav we've ever seen.

 Going head to head against the TomTom GO 6200 is the Garmin DriveLuxe 61 LMT-S. It has a larger display than its arch-rival at 17.7cm (compared to the TomTom’s 15cm screen) but only includes European rather than 'Worldwide' maps, but you still get lifetime map and traffic updates for the money.